bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Fog
+- Cloudy
 - 98% humidity
-- 10 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 14 AQI 🟩
 - 0.26 inches of rain and 0.07 inches of snow in the past 24 hours